feyzasyf/iyzico-practicum-final-case/README.md

 ## Libraries and Technologies used in the app

   - This app is styled with Styled Components
-  - Context API is used for for state management
+  - Context API is used for dependency injection
   - Axios is used for API requests
   - React Router v6 is used for routing